-Wéma Ragophala has worked at the intersection of arts and community for almost 20 years.
-Bringing a wealth of experience as an arts administrator, performing artist, director, and educator, she is eager to share her gifts and enrich the team at Marquis Studios.
-Being a leader in access, equity, diversity, and inclusion in the arts has led her to create interactive arts experiences for people of all abilities.
-She has provided professional development training for teaching artists in the schools and other cultural institutions nationally and internationally.
-She has been recognized for her work in arts education and community partnerships supporting children and families with physical disabilities and neuro-diverse individuals.
-She is also on the steering committee for the Arts for All Abilities Consortium.
-Wéma wrote, performed, and toured her theatrical solo performance work, Roots, Rhythm and Revolution.
-She directed young people in the first teen production of The Homecoming Queen in Brooklyn.
-Wéma founded Bridges: A Pan-Afrikan Arts Movement which provides opportunities for arts exchange, global partnerships, and advocacy.
-Wéma lives in Brooklyn and enjoys dancing, reading, creating interactive artistic experiences with her husband and son, and traveling to South Africa.
+Wéma Ragophala is a leader in access, equity, diversity, and inclusion in the arts.
+She is an arts administrator, performing artist, director, and educator working at the intersection of arts and community for almost 20 years, creating interactive arts experiences for people of all abilities.
+She provides professional development training for teaching artists in the schools and other cultural institutions nationally and internationally.
+Wéma has been recognized for her work in arts education and community partnerships supporting children and families with physical disabilities and neuro-diverse individuals.
+She is on the steering committee for the Arts for All Abilities Consortium.
+She is also an adjunct professor at The New School teaching a course she designed, The Power of the Artist in Culturally Responsive Pedagogy.
+Wéma wrote, performed, and toured her theatrical solo performance work, Roots, Rhythm and Revolution and founded Bridges: A Pan-Afrikan Arts Movement which provides opportunities for arts exchange, global partnerships, and advocacy.
+Wéma lives in Brooklyn and enjoys dancing, reading, creating collaborative arts experiences with her husband, son, daughter, and traveling to South Africa.